cmu-ci-lab/writing/templates/paper-cvpr/README.md

 	3. **install them once for every project**: Copy the `.sty` files into your home TeX tree, under the directory `kpsewhich -var-value=TEXMFHOME` reports, and run `mktexlsr`.
 I do not recommend this for papers: a paper repository should be self-contained, and a collaborator who clones it will not have your home TeX tree.

 	The `cvpr`, `iccv`, and `eccv` style files are **not** on CTAN, and do not ship with any TeX distribution.
-The `paper-cvpr` and `paper-eccv` template repositories therefore carry their author kits at the root, so if you start from one of those you have nothing to download.
-For every other option, and for `iccv`, you must download the author kit from the venue yourself and put its `.sty` and `.bst` files in your project directory.
+The `paper-cvpr` and `paper-eccv` template repositories therefore carry the CVPR and ECCV author kits at the root, so if you start from one of those you have nothing to download.
+In every other case you must download the author kit from the venue yourself and put its `.sty` and `.bst` files in your project directory.
+That includes an ICCV submission: the `paper-cvpr` repository is the ICCV template as well, since the two kits are near identical, but it carries only the CVPR one, and its `paper-cvpr.sty` tells you the three lines to change.
 Kits do get reissued, so check yours against the venue's current one before you submit.

 ## Reading